iron-fish/ironfish/CONTRIBUTING.md

 - Open a pull request against `staging`

 Once the PR is created, one of the maintainers will review it and merge it.
 Reference any bugs you're fixing with single lines of the form `Fix #123`
-  - We aim to review any PR submitted within one week.
+  - We aim to review any PR submitted within *5 business days*.
+This SLA includes verifying any issues associated with the PR.

 **NOTE:** Read [You should open a Feature Request if](#you-should-open-a-feature-request-if) if you are thinking of working on a change in functionality.